 6.4 Magnitude Quake Hits Taiwan, At Least 2 Dead

-A series of earthquakes is rocking Taiwan, leaving two dead and more than 100 injured, according to the Associated Press, which cites Taiwan's Premier William Lai.
+A series of earthquakes is rocking Taiwan, leaving two dead and more than 100 injured, according to The Associated Press, which cites Taiwan's premier, William Lai.

-The temblors started late Tuesday night, toppling buildings, destroying one bridge, and buckling paved streets along the island's eastern coast.
+The shaking started late Tuesday night local time, toppling buildings, destroying one bridge and buckling paved streets along the island's eastern coast.
 The quakes continue to jolt the area near Hualien County through early Wednesday morning.

 Imágenes luego del #sismo de M6.4 en Taiwán.#taiwanearthquake pic.twitter.com/AOChVzAZLB— Reporte 8 Veracruz (@reporteveracruz) February 6, 2018

-The latest AP tally reports 144 people are injured.
+The latest AP tally reports 144 people injured.

 Four buildings have collapsed and one bridge has been damaged, Taiwan's National Fire Agency told ABC News.

 The largest quake so far was reported at 11:50 p.m.
-Tuesday night local time, registering at 6.4 magnitude by the United States Geological Survey.
+Tuesday night local time, registered at magnitude 6.4 by the United States Geological Survey.

-The Central Weather Bureau, which tracks seismic activity in Taiwan, reported the epicenter of the earthquake was at sea about 18.3 kilometers north of Hualien City.
+The Central Weather Bureau, which tracks seismic activity in Taiwan, reported the epicenter of the earthquake was at sea about 18.3 kilometers (11 miles) north of Hualien City.

 The Central News Agency reported that the ground floor of the Marshal Hotel, a building in Hualien district, had caved in and people were believed to be trapped inside.
 According to ABC, "there were over 100 guests in the hotel at the time of the quake, and at least three people remain trapped, the department said.
 Firefighters are continuing to deal with gas leaks and fires as a result of the quake."